mid-level community of practice

 Ready to join?

 Joining an Entity through the ACPA Member Portal automatically identifies you as a member of that Entity!
-You will begin to receive Entity communications through their respective email listserv and have access to any resources they share!
+After you update your profile denoting MLCoP entity involvement, you will begin to receive Entity communications and have access to any resources MLCoP shares.
+This is the first step to involvement with MLCoP!

 Any ACPA member can become involved and there are varying levels of involvement: